metavore/UES/Primer/Part I Section 3. Security Domain Theory.md

 ### 1.3 Domain Boundaries and Their Properties

-Domain boundaries aren't just passive dividing lines—they're active interfaces with specific properties:
+Domain boundaries in the UES are **active morphisms**, not passive firewalls.
+They process incoming effects according to domain-local policies, validate capability claims, and emit cryptographic attestations.
+This behavior is formalized in later sections as the **Validation Category (𝓥)**, where each boundary crossing becomes a morphism with structured semantics.

-- **Semi-Permeability**: They allow some capabilities to pass while blocking others
+Key properties of boundaries:
-- **Policy Enforcement**: They apply domain-specific policies to crossing effects
+- **Semi-permeable**: Capabilities and effects may pass only if permitted by the local gate
-- **Validation**: They verify the properties of effects attempting to cross
+- **Validating**: Each crossing attempt yields either a verified transformation or a rejection with structured proof
-- **Transformation**: They can transform effects to comply with target domain requirements
+- **Transformative**: Effects may be reshaped or attenuated to comply with target domain policies
-- **Attestation**: They generate proofs of compliance with security policies
+- **Attestable**: Successful crossings generate proofs that form part of the global trust chain

-A key insight in the effect model is recognizing domain boundaries as active computational entities that process effects, rather than passive barriers.
+This model supports the lifting semantics in Part V, where patterns cross domains through inserted **validation gates**, forming a **proof-carrying execution structure**.

 ## 2. Boundary Models and Crossing Semantics